How to clean a cast-iron skillet, according to experts | CNN Underscored

 - Lodge Care Scrub Brush ($7.90, originally $9.49; amazon.com)

-He also emphasizes the importance of drying cast iron thoroughly after washing, saying, “promptly dry the skillet by hand with a lint-free cloth or paper towel.”
+He also emphasizes the importance of drying cast iron thoroughly after washing, saying, “Promptly dry the skillet by hand with a lint-free cloth or paper towel.”

 If you still feel that avoiding soap on cast iron is the right choice for you, that’s fine — the scrub brush and scraper Feltman recommends can be used to clean a cast-iron pan without the use of soap.
-Those medieval-looking chainmail scrubbers are also an option for people who choose to go soap-free, or for those who like to add a bit of Renaissance Faire flair to their dish-doing.
+Those medieval-looking chain mail scrubbers are also an option for people who choose to go soap-free, or for those who like to add a bit of Renaissance Faire flair to their dish-doing.

-“I’ve used the chainmail scrubbers and they work well for removing burnt-on crud, but I don’t think they’re really necessary,” Gritzer says.
-“A good salt-scrubbing on the heat can get that crud out too.”
+“I’ve used the chain mail scrubbers and they work well for removing burnt-on crud, but I don’t think they’re really necessary,” Gritzer says.
+“A good salt scrubbing on the heat can get that crud out too.”

-- Hulless Chainmail Scrubber ($9.99; amazon.com)
+- Hulless Chain Mail Scrubber ($9.99; amazon.com)

-Feltman also likes the chainmail scrubbers.
+Feltman also likes the chain mail scrubbers.
 “They can be super helpful for removing stuck-on food.
 Lodge has one of our very own that is perfect for heavy-duty cleaning,” he says.

 - Lodge Scrubbing Pad ($19.90, originally $24.99; amazon.com)

-Just as with grills, cast-iron experts like Gritzer say that the best way to care for a cast-iron pan is simply to use it.
+Cast iron experts like Gritzer say that the best way to care for a cast-iron pan, just as with grills, is simply to use it.

 How to season a cast-iron pan

 When it comes to seasoning a cast-iron pan, there are almost as many confusing rules as there are for washing one.
 Gritzer, who has also written extensively about how to season cast iron, prefers vegetable, canola or corn oil for the job.
-Using the pan often will also bolster its seasoning, especially because as he points out, “Each time you cook in it with some type of fat, you’ll be laying down more seasoning.”
+Using the pan often will also bolster its seasoning, especially because, as he points out, “each time you cook in it with some type of fat, you’ll be laying down more seasoning.”

 - Crisco Pure Vegetable Oil, 2-Pack ($13.88; amazon.com)

-If you’re new to seasoning cast iron, Feltman recommends Lodge’s Seasoning Care Kit, which he says, “contains everything you need to get the job done.”
+If you’re new to seasoning cast iron, Feltman recommends Lodge’s Seasoning Care Kit, which he says “contains everything you need to get the job done.”

 - Lodge Seasoned Cast Iron Care Kit ($19.90, originally $26; amazon.com)